Transcranial Magnetic Stimulation (TMS)

 FAQs About TMS

 We’ve collected the following frequently asked questions about TMS.
-If you don’t see your question answered below, call or text us at (720) 724-3668 or email info@denverwellness.com, and we’ll be happy to answer whatever questions you may have.
+If you don’t see your question answered below, call at (720) 724-3668 or email info@denverwellness.com, and we’ll be happy to answer whatever questions you may have.

 Transcranial magnetic stimulation (TMS) is a safe and effective treatment for people who have not gotten sufficient relief from medication and therapy for a mental health diagnosis.